DevExpress-Examples/devextreme-datagrid-odata/ODataServer/README.md

 ## Overview

 This server creates OData endpoints to expose sample data.
-You can use standardized OData queries to access data and run filtering, sorting, and selection operations.
+You can use standardized OData queries to access data and run filtering, selection, and sorting  operations.

 ## Features